Issah45/Issah45/README.md

 - !
 Hi, I’m @Issah45
 - ?
-I’m interested in coding
+I’m interested in coding, linux and the raspberry pi
 - / I’m currently learning coding
 - = I’m looking to collaborate on coding projects
 - " How to reach me by my email issuseless4@gmail.com